souvikmajumder26/Any-Face-Clustering/README.md

 > **2) *Follow the next steps mentioned in the notebook to launch the Streamlit Web App.***

-### 2. Demo: Follow this video on how to interact with the Streamlit Web App after launching it from Google Colab Notebook:
+### B. Demo: Follow this video on how to interact with the Streamlit Web App after launching it from Google Colab Notebook:

 Feel free to interact with the Streamlit Web App...
 > ***Upload images of several faces (make sure to upload atleast 3 images containing the same face)... or you can choose to use the <a href="https://drive.google.com/drive/folders/1JXYCf4Qk4fuTfTDoduGU7vgmXNyXSMUe?usp=sharing">Unlabelled_test_images</a> by downloading the folder and then uploading the images to the Web App to experience how the project works.***